Skip to main content

 Velocity

 Velocity is the rate of change of the position vector with respect to time.
-It can be found by taking the derivative of the position vector with respect to time.
-For the given position function, the velocity vector will provide the particle's speed and direction at any instant.
+It is calculated by taking the derivative of the position vector with respect to time.
+For the given position function, the velocity vector can be found by differentiating 𝓇 with respect to t, which will provide the particle's speed and direction at any given time.

 Recommended video: